To UV or not to UV?

 Anyone who has worked with reptiles has, however, seen the other side of the coin all too frequently.
 Sometimes, it appears that these nocturnal lizards simply cannot metabolise the supplements we give them to mimic exposure to UV light.
 So even if the animal’s food is supplemented regularly with the correct amount of the correct formulation of multivitamin/multimineral powders it can still get sick… and metabolic bone disease (MBD) is a terrible, sad, debilitating condition that will eventually prove fatal for the unfortunate creature that has it.

 In the wild a lot of these nocturnal animals aren’t totally hidden away from the light.
-Crested geckos hide amidst foliage at the end of branches, with at least part of their skin accessible to sunlight filtered through the canopy.
+Crested geckos hide amidst foliage at the end of branches and vines, with at least part of their skin accessible to sunlight filtered through the canopy.
 Leopard geckos can be seen with either their heads or tails at the mouth of their caves, taking advantage of early morning or late afternoon sunlight.
 Many species will be found hunting at dawn or dusk, where they are again exposed to sunlight; in no way is this the same strength of sunlight (and hence UV) found when a bearded dragon is sitting in the full blast of the Australian sunshine at midday!

 By providing access to lower levels of UVB light, whether it’s from a traditional style strip light or a compact lamp, your pet can regulate its level of UV in the same way that it regulates its temperature.
 And while you should still keep up with the supplements, you can be sure that your pet is actually getting the full benefit of them.
 We want our pets to be healthy and happy, and it really does seem that by providing access to UV light we are maximising the chances of this.